 Dental implants can be used to secure a denture or partial denture for restoring full function and natural aesthetics to your smile.
 Several implants are strategically placed to attach the denture and provide a stable foundation for chewing and speaking.
 Using implants will also offer several key benefits for your overall health and wellness including reduced bone loss in the lower jaw which can lead to a more aged appearance as the jaw changes shape and shrinks where teeth were lost.

-Implant dentures can be placed using a unique process known as All On Four.
+Implant dentures can be placed using a unique process known as All-on-four Dental Implants.
 Strategic advanced treatment planning using 3-D scans is the foundation for a one-day procedure where any necessary tooth extractions are performed, implants are placed in the jaw bone and a temporary denture is placed.
-All On Four provides an immediate new smile for patients missing a full arch or full set of teeth.
+All-on-four dental implants provides an immediate new smile for patients missing a full arch or full set of teeth.
 In some cases, there may be a need for previous treatments to augment bone structure such as a sinus lift or bone grafting.